 There was a time when a discovery in the print media for me would have meant a photographer garnering a mention or being featured in a photography magazine.
 That may be changing and I am meeting the work of other landscape specialists anew in books of their own creation too.
 With books, I have to watch myself because I am such a sucker for those of the coffee table variety and they are rarely cheap unless I encounter clearance stock.
 Even so, they have given me ideas over the years so I can't fault the things for that.

-Photography magazines with well printed images are things that I find equally attractive and Outdoor Photography is a particular favourite of mine.
+Photography magazines with well-printed images are things that I find equally attractive and Outdoor Photography is a particular favourite of mine.
 Like any other magazine of its type, it continues to solicit contributions from readers and introduce the work of photographers hitherto unknown to me.
 That has helped me to build up the list that you find here with their featuring portfolio websites being a particularly useful contributor.

-The mainstream photography press have played their part over time and Amateur Photographer has supplied the occasional entry after a feature took my eye.
+The mainstream photography press has played their part over time and Amateur Photographer has supplied the occasional entry after a feature took my eye.
 Beyond that, I'm partial to reading Photography Monthly too but I cannot remember "harvesting" anything from there and the writing in Practical Photography no longer really grabs me so that looks like it'll be left on the newsagents' shelves after me for now.

 Whatever my tastes in books and magazines, I hope that something from here takes your fancy; you might discover something new along the way.
-It may not be the easiest time to be making a living from photography but that doesn't seem to be stopping me finding practitioners of which I have had no previous knowledge so this list should continue to develop over time.
+It may not be the easiest time to be making a living from photography but that doesn't seem to be stopping me from finding practitioners of which I have had no previous knowledge so this list should continue to develop over time.

 This is a collection of photos posted by this Inverness-based professional photographer.

 All the photographs you can see here were taken using digital cameras and enhanced further on Adobe Photoshop.
 The only reason for the manipulation is to reflect what the photographer really saw.
-In any case, all digital manipulation is described up front and further technical details of what was done are also given.
+In any case, all digital manipulation is described upfront and further technical details of what was done are also given.
 A fascinating site with many superb images.

 Barry Needle has done a great job here.
 Just how did he get brilliant sunshine for every single shot?
 Fantastic.